|Resolution (H x V Pixels)||1280 x 960|

 |Software||Basler pylon Camera Software Suite (version 4.0 or higher) |

-Available for Windows, Linux x86, Linux ARM, and macOS
+Available for Windows, Linux x86, Linux ARM, macOS, and Android

 |Accessories||Cables for your camera model |

 Lenses for your camera model